The impact of driver shortages is yet to peak, according to a national study from the UK’s leading palletised freight network.

 Financial impacts including rising operational costs and fuel duty are also cited as key barriers to growth and success for hauliers.

 Currently, 59.4 per cent of hauliers spend less than 10 per cent of their expenditure on training and development of new and existing staff.
-The majority of hauliers (78.1 per cent) perceive driver shortages as a fairly recent issue, having become a problem for the industry only within the past 5 years.
+The majority of hauliers (78.1 per cent) perceive driver shortages as a fairly recent issue, has become a problem for the industry only within the past 5 years.

 Separate research by the Freight Transport Association (FTA) has shown that over the last five years there has been a steady increase in average driver age, rising from 45.3 years in 2001 to 48 years at the present time.
 Around 64 per cent of HGV drivers are 45 years or older and only 1 per cent of employed drivers are under 25.